KAIST-Visual-AI-Group/Diffusion-Assignment1-DDPM/README.md

 python fid/measure_fid.py @GT_IMG_DIR @ GEN_IMG_DIR
 ```

+> **Do NOT forget to execute `dataset.py` before measuring FID score.
+Otherwise, the output will be incorrect due to the discrepancy between the image resolutions.**

 For instance:
 ![fid_comamnd](./assets/images/fid_command.png)
 Use the validation set of the AFHQ dataset (e.g., `data/afhq/eval`) as @GT_IMG_DIR.
 The script will automatically search and load the images.
 The path @DIR_TO_SAVE_IMGS should be the same as the one you provided when running the script `sampling.py`.